GarwelGarwel/KerbalHealth/README.md

 - [USI Kolonization Systems (MKS/OKS) + Karibou](https://github.com/BobPalmer/MKS)
 - [USI-LS](https://github.com/BobPalmer/USI-LS) (see notes below)

-DLCs are supported but not required.
+Making History is supported but not required.

 If you would like to include special support for your (or your favorite) mod, let me know.